Zero-one laws for eventually always hitting points in in rapidly mixing systems

 In this work we study the set of eventually always hitting points in shrinking target systems.
 These are points whose long orbit segments eventually hit the corresponding shrinking targets for all future times.
 We focus our attention on systems where translates of targets exhibit near perfect mutual independence, such as Bernoulli schemes and the Gau{\ss} map.
 For such systems, we present tight conditions on the shrinking rate of the targets so that the set of eventually always hitting points is a null set (or co-null set respectively).

-\paragraph{Acknowledgments:} This work grew out of the AMS Mathematics Research Communities workshop ``Dynamical Systems: Smooth, Symbolic, and Measurable” in June 2017; the authors are grateful to the organizers and the AMS.
-The authors also thank Jon Chaika for helpful remarks during the early stages of this project.
-This material is based upon work supported by the National Science Foundation under Grant Number DMS-1641020.
+\paragraph{Acknowledgments:} This work grew out of the AMS Mathematics Research Communities workshop ``Dynamical Systems: Smooth, Symbolic, and Measurable” in June 2017; the authors are grateful to the organizers and to the AMS.
+Thanks are also due to Jon Chaika for helpful remarks during the early stages of the project, {to Tomas Persson for answering questions about recent improvements of our results in \cite{HKKP},} and to an anonymous referee for valuable comments that led to several improvements.
+This material is based upon work supported by the National Science Foundation under Grant Number DMS-1641020 and DMS-1926686.
 The first-named author was supported in part by NSF grants DMS-1600814 and DMS-1900560.
+The paper was finalized during the first- and third-named authors' stay at the Institute for Advanced Study (Princeton, NJ), whose support and hospitality is gratefully acknowledged.